 Kigali the capital city of Rwanda is clean and cool.
 It has various accommodation places you can stay at from as low as $60 a night.
 You can make arrangements to be picked from the airport.
-The centre of the city has nice restaurants you can eat meals at places like the Great Wall of China restaurant, Shokola Lite, Africa Bite and Café Magda.
+The center of the city has nice restaurants you can eat meals at places like the Great Wall of China restaurant, Shokola Lite, Africa Bite, and Café Magda.

-Rwanda is well known for mountain gorillas – an endangered species found only in the border areas between Rwanda, Uganda and the Democratic Republic of the Congo.
-The home of the Rwandan gorillas is the Volcanoes national park in Kinigi, close to the border with DRC.
+Rwanda is well known for mountain gorillas – an endangered species found only in the border areas between Rwanda, Uganda, and the Democratic Republic of the Congo.
+The home of the Rwandan gorillas in the Volcanoes national park in Kinigi, close to the border with DRC.
 Communities around where the gorillas are trekked benefit from as they get a percentage.

-Gorilla permits and Monkey passes can be got at the RDB offices in the centre of the town or east of Kigali within the working hours.
+Gorilla permits and Monkey passes can be got at the RDB offices in the center of the town or east of Kigali within the working hours.

 Attractions in Rwanda

 It is home to a variety of plants, animals, and habitats.
 This forest is in the Albertine Rift, a mountainous section of East Africa that, as a whole, harbors more endemic birds, mammals, and amphibians than any other region in Africa.
 Nyungwe is the largest protected area within the Albertine Rift.
 Lake Kivu Visible from points in Nyungwe, it is one of the Great Lakes of Africa and the fifteenth largest in the world.

 It is a five hours drive from Kigali and you can spend the night at the Hilltop Hotel.
 It’s a great hotel with an incredible view and welcoming staff and good meals.
 While here you can do chimp trekking.
 It can be organized by your chosen tour operator.
 You have to be prepared for the trek to see the chimpanzees.